From £90,8057

 8

-The New Lotus, we're told, will make cars that embody “emotion, intelligence and prestige”.
+The new Lotus, we're told, will make cars that embody “emotion, intelligence and prestige”.
 It’s a bit of a stretch from “simplify and add lightness”, but it also does little to hint at the outlandish pace on offer here.

 The Eletre R is quite staggeringly fast – yet somehow not always enticingly so.
 You can dial up the most aggressive driving mode (Track, in the case of the R) and it still won’t make synthesised noises in lieu of a throbbing combustion engine.
 At times, the car can feel quite sterile and a little strange to drive quickly as a result, like half an experience.
 When you launch it from rest via the electronic launch control system, for example, there’s just the squirm of rubber being mashed into the road and the gathering whistle of the wind to accompany quite a physical assault on your musculature.

 The sheer size of the Eletre makes it so hard to reconcile with what we know as a Lotus, or really as a driver’s car.
-It has sports car cues but looks to me more like one that’s been stacked, from quite a height, on the top of something else.
+It has sports car cues but looks to me more like one that’s been stacked, from quite a height, on top of something else.

 Lotus’s adaptive dampers and air springs can’t stop 2.7 tonnes of SUV from squatting suddenly and quite hard as 727lb ft of torque is flicked on like a switch.
 For what it’s worth, 60mph came up from rest in a two-way average of 3.1sec – so the car missed the chance to prove that it’s a repeatable sub-3.0sec prospect.
 We should also note that, like all EVs, it gets progressively slower as the battery is depleted (with just 10% charge remaining, 0-60mph takes 4.6sec and 0-100mph takes 24.1sec).

-There was some tractive corruption to the car’s steering at full power, although perhaps it was inevitable.
+There was some tractive corruption to the car’s steering at full power, although perhaps that was inevitable.
 Maximum acceleration is seamless up until around 80mph, when you will feel a slight lump in the power delivery as the Eletre R’s rear motor shifts gear.
 In normal give-and-take motoring, however, we didn’t notice this once.

 In more normal driving, the ease with which you can toggle drive modes and regen settings does indeed boost drivability, and the good metering of controls makes the Eletre easy to drive at any speed.